Form factor (mobile phones): Taco

-The taco form factor was popularized by the Nokia N-Gage, released in 2003.
-It was widely known as the plastic taco for its taco-shape and the placement of microphones on the side of the device, which, when one talks into the microphone, gives the appearance of eating a taco.
+The taco form factor was popularized by the Nokia N-Gage, released in 2003 as a combination phone and game console.
+It was widely known as the plastic taco for its "D" shape, with speaker placement that required holding it awkwardly on edge against the face.
 Other models include Nokia 3300 and Nokia 5510.

 Wearables

 Smartwatch

-A smartphone in the form of a wristwatch is typically referred to as a smartwatch or watch phone.
+A smartphone in the form of a wristwatch is typically referred to as a smartwatch.

 With movable sections

-Flip
+Clamshell / Flip

 A flip or clamshell phone consists of two or more sections that are connected by hinges, allowing the phone to flip open then fold closed in order to become more compact.
-When flipped open, the phone's screen and keyboard are available.
-When flipped shut, the phone becomes much smaller and more portable than when it is opened for use.
+Clamshell came to be used as generic for this form factor.
+Flip phone referred to phones that opened on the vertical axis (as clamshells disappeared from the market, the terms again became disambiguated).
+Flip began achieving widespread popularity around 2001 and by the mid-2000s, "flip" designs reached the peak of their availability and declined afterward, being replaced by sliders which in turn were completely replaced by slate smartphones.
+Precedents for this formfactor can be found in designs such as the StarTrek Communicator and the Grillo telephone, both from the mid-1960s.

 Motorola was once owner of a trademark for the term flip phone, but the term flip phone has become genericized and used more frequently than clamshell in colloquial speech.
 Motorola was the manufacturer of the famed StarTAC flip phone in the 1990s, as well as the RAZR in the mid-2000s.
+In these styles, when flipped open, the phone's screen and keyboard are available.
+When flipped shut, the phone becomes much smaller and more portable than when it is opened for use.
+On most modern flip phones, there is usually a small display on the back of the screen to indicate the time and any incoming calls/text messages whilst the phone is closed.

 There were also flip "down" phones, like the Motorola MicroTAC series and was also widely used by Ericsson.
+Originally these were called "flip" phones in the 1990s, while what is now known as "flip phone" used to be called "folding" or "folder" phones.

 In 2010, Motorola introduced a different kind of flip phone with its Backflip smartphone.
 When closed, one side is the screen and the other is a physical QWERTY keyboard.
 The hinge is on a long edge of the phone instead of a short edge, and when flipped out the screen is above the keyboard.
 Another unusual flip form was seen on the luxury Serene, a partnership between Samsung and Bang & Olufsen.

-Clamshell came to be used as generic for this form factor.
-Flip phone referred to phones that opened on the vertical axis.
-As clamshells disappeared from the market, the terms again became disambiguated.

-By the mid-2000s, "flip" designs reached the peak of their availability and declined afterward, being replaced by sliders which in turn were completely replaced by slate smartphones.
+The Nokia Communicator series is also an example of clamshell, but not in the typical "flip phone" style.